 Required: A computer (A phone will not support your work.
 A tablet may be enough.
 You will be reading and annotating articles together online and will need a browser and big enough screen to work with annotations and figures at the same time.)
 Access to a good internet connection and a browser that works well with Canvas.
 The free MS Teams app.
 (The browser version does not have all the features we will use.)
 The ability to connect to video conferences with audio, video and chat.

 Grade Breakdown

-Category Points %

-Textbook 250 25%

-Analysis and Design 300 30%

-Class Discussions 100 10%

-Exams 100 10%

-Lab 250 25%

-Total 1000 100%
+Analysis, Design and Discussions on Perusall 300 points or 30 % Exams 450 points or 45% Lab 250 points or 25% Total 1000 points/ 100%